jrs-innovation-center/mysql-query-exam/readme.md

 | Delta | 999          | 2017-10-25 12:00:00     | LAX           | delayed |
 | Delta | 234          | 2017-10-25 12:30:00     | CLT           | delayed |

-3. Provide a distinct list of cities that American airlines departs from.
+3. Provide a distinct list of cities that American Airlines departs from.

 > Remember: TO ANSWER ANY GIVEN CHALLENGE CORRECTLY YOU MUST MATCH THE OUTPUT _EXACTLY_ INCLUDING COLUMN NAMES, ROW CONTENT AND ORDER.